quicwg/base-drafts/draft-ietf-quic-transport.md

   endpoint SHOULD stop sending MAX_STREAM_DATA frames when the receive stream enters a "Size Known" state.

-* The maximum stream ID for a stream of a given type is sent in MAX_STREAM_ID frames.
-Like MAX_DATA, an updated value is sent when a packet containing the most recent MAX_STREAM_ID for a stream type frame is declared lost or when the limit is updated, with care taken to prevent the frame from being sent too often.
+* The limit on streams for a stream of a given type is sent in MAX_STREAMS frames.
+Like MAX_DATA, an updated value is sent when a packet containing the most recent MAX_STREAMS for a stream type frame is declared lost or when the limit is updated, with care taken to prevent the frame from being sent too often.

-* Blocked signals are carried in BLOCKED, STREAM_BLOCKED, and STREAM_ID_BLOCKED frames.
-BLOCKED streams have connection scope, STREAM_BLOCKED frames have stream scope, and STREAM_ID_BLOCKED frames are scoped to a specific stream type.
+* Blocked signals are carried in BLOCKED, STREAM_BLOCKED, and STREAMS_BLOCKED frames.
+BLOCKED streams have connection scope, STREAM_BLOCKED frames have stream scope, and STREAMS_BLOCKED frames are scoped to a specific stream type.
 New frames are sent if packets containing the most recent frame for a scope is lost, but only while the endpoint is blocked on the corresponding limit.
 These frames always include the limit that is causing blocking at the